-Moreover, since 2001 the StudierendenGesellschaft has been a shareholder of the UW/H. With a current share of about 4.00 % of the University’s business, it is represented in the shareholders’ assembly by two members of the board of directors, and advocates especially the maintenance of liberal conditions of study.
+Moreover, since 2001, the StudierendenGesellschaft has been a shareholder of the UW/H. With a current share of about 7,6 % of the University’s business, it is represented in the shareholders’ assembly by two members of the board of directors and advocates especially the maintenance of liberal conditions of study.

 The UW/H was founded in the early 1980s as Germany’s first private university.
 In addition to the medical school, it also offers the possibility to study dentistry and nursing, as well as philosophy, business and cultural reflection.

-The goal the UW/H has set for itself is to test new forms of teaching and learning, to develop new directions of study and new approaches to research, and to take new paths toward the organization of a scientific academy.
-It aspires to the creation of a context that will enable students in freedom and self-responsibility to design and organize their own course of study.
+The goal the UW/H has set for itself is to test new forms of teaching and learning, to develop new directions of study and new approaches to research, and to take new paths toward the organisation of a scientific academy.
+It aspires to the creation of a context that will enable students in freedom and self-responsibility to design and organise their course of study.
 In this process, the goal of personal development has equal priority with that of acquiring special qualifications.
-The course of study places emphasis on practical relevance, methodological thinking, and interdisciplinarity, for the sake of developing the ability of autonomous problem-solving.
+The course of study emphasises practical relevance, methodological thinking, and interdisciplinarity, for the sake of developing the ability of autonomous problem-solving.
 “Transformation, not training” might be a suitable summary of these goals.
-For more on the UW/H click here.
+For more on the UW/H, click here.